Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, MusicEntertainmentIndustry & Commerce.
 A significant historical year for this entry is 1939.

 Location.
 34° 9.412′ N, 118° 19.588′ W. Marker is in Burbank, California, in Los Angeles County.
-Marker can be reached from the intersection of Buena Vista Street and Alameda Avenue.
+It can be reached from the intersection of Buena Vista Street and Alameda Avenue.
 The studio property is not open to the public.
 Touch for map.
 Marker is at or near this postal address: 500 S Buena Vista St, Burbank CA 91521, United States of America.
 Touch for directions.

 Sherman Brothers Stage A Marker image.
 Click for full size.

-Photographed By Craig Baker, May 10, 2024
+Photographed by Craig Baker, May 10, 2024

 2. Sherman Brothers Stage A Marker